epiforecasts/epiforecasts.r-universe.dev/README.md

 You can add any 'package-like' repository in [`packages.json`](packages.json) (e.g., R packages but also R research compendia, bookdown projects, etc.).
 As long as it can be built with `R CMD build`, it can be added here.
 Please refer to [the official documentation](https://r-universe.dev/help/) to learn how you can build from a specific branch, specific subfolder or any other non-standard case.

 Thanks to R-universe, you can now provide your users with an easy way to install the development version of your packages or projects that are not hosted on CRAN.
-Instead of recommending `draft` or:
+Instead of recommending `drat` or:

 ```r
 remotes::install_github("epiforecasts/yourproject")